Brazil vs Egypt Prediction & Betting Tips – 06/06/2026

 What time does Brazil vs Egypt kick off?

-The match kicks off at 22:00 UTC on Saturday, 6th June 2026.
-The fixture takes place at the Estadio Jornalista Mário Filho, more widely known as the Maracanã, in Rio de Janeiro, Brazil.
-One of football's most iconic venues, it provides Brazil with a formidable home-crowd advantage as both nations finalise their World Cup preparations.
+Brazil vs Egypt kicks off at 22:00 UTC on 6th June 2026.
+The match takes place at the iconic Estadio Jornalista Mário Filho, widely known as the Maracanã, in Rio de Janeiro, Brazil.
+One of football's most celebrated venues, it provides a fitting stage for both sides' final World Cup warm-up fixture.

 Where can I watch Brazil vs Egypt on TV?